-Figure 12.18: The CLC bio Bowtie Map external application used as an element in a Workflow.
-Here, the outputs visible are those provided by the (single) post processing tool configured: Import SAM/BAM Mapping Files post processing tools: the Import SAM/BAM Mapping Files tool and the Fasta High-Throughput Sequencing Import tool.
+Figure 12.19: The CLC bio Bowtie Map external application used as an element in a Workflow.
+Here, the outputs visible are those provided by the (single) post processing tool configured: Import SAM/BAM Mapping Files

+When additional post processing tools are configured, their outputs will be added to those available in the Workflow element.
+See figure 12.20, where a Workflow element for the external application, CLC bio Bowtie Map is present, but in this case, the configuration specified two post processing tools: the Import SAM/BAM Mapping Files tool and the Fasta High-Throughput Sequencing Import tool.
 As earlier, the three outputs associated with the Import SAM/BAM Mapping Files tool are present.
 In addition, the output from the Fasta High-Throughput Sequencing Import tool, "Imported reads" is present.

-When additional post processing tools are configured, their outputs will be added to those available in the Workflow element.
-See figure 12.19, where a Workflow element for the external application, CLC bio Bowtie Map is present, but in this case, the configuration specified two

 The output channel names make sense for individual tools, but may not make sense in the context of a given external application.
 For example "Imported Reads" makes sense when you run the Fasta High-Throughput Sequencing Import tool by itself.
 However, in the context of the CLC bio Bowtie Map external application, it is not indicative of what is really being output.
 Meaningful names can be set on the Workflow output elements themselves though, providing more information to the Workflow user about what a particular output is.
-See for example figure 12.19, where the output from the Fasta High-Throughput Sequencing Import tool, "Imported reads", has been renamed "bowtie multimapped reads".
+See for example figure 12.20, where the output from the Fasta High-Throughput Sequencing Import tool, "Imported reads", has been renamed "bowtie multimapped reads".